serjykalstryke/cypressMarcosTest/README.md

 ## 1) Clone the Repo

-_the following assumes you have node, npm and npx installed_ _text in italics are clarification on the steps_
+_the following assumes you have node, npm and npx installed._

+_text in italics are clarification on the steps_

 **_In your terminal:_**